arhankundu99/Important-Algo-and-Data-structures/Graphs/README.md

 3. Both have same time complexity: O(V+E)
 4. BFS is slower than DFS.

-## DO NOT USE DFS TO CALCULATE SHORTEST DISTANCE!
+#### DO NOT USE DFS TO CALCULATE SHORTEST DISTANCE UNLESS YOU USE DP